10 things to bring to your Destination Wedding

 3) Makeup Fixer

 Please bring them.
-From seeing bridesmaids ripping dresses trying to get tags off to trying to hide the tag from the veil in the bride’s hair, moments before she walks down the aisle -I’ve seen a lot of times a small pair of scissors would come in handy.
-Your hotel room will not have them.
-So please put a pair of small scissors in your checked luggage.
+After seeing bridesmaids ripping dresses trying to get tags off to trying to hide the tag from the veil in the bride’s hair, moments before she walks down the aisle -I’ve seen a lot of times a small pair of scissors would come in handy.

 5) Pin in your veil

 6) Thank You sign

-I’m putting this on the list because I wish more people would bring them, to be honest.
-I love props, and especially things that are important, or mean something to you.
-It helps me customize your photography for you.
-I love them, and if you can fit them in your luggage, bring them along with any other props.
+I’m putting this on the list because I wish more people would bring them.
+I love props, and especially things that make your wedding special and unique as itt helps me customize your photography for you.

 7) 100% Cotton shirts for the Guys